 Edit: Due to the pandemic, the recent assassination of The Haitian President Jovenel Moïse and unsettling political instability in the country, the Haiti Dominican Republic border was closed temporarily.
 It seems to be open again now, but you will need to keep an eye on the situation and also Covid-19 rules for travelling overland via hectic border.

-If you’re up for experiencing the joys (and woes) of overland travel in The Caribbean region, then you’ll need to make the Haiti Dominican Republic border crossing at some point – a journey that still retains a relative sense of adventure in the well-trodden world of travel.
+If you’re up for experiencing the joys (and woes) of overland travel in The Caribbean region, then you’ll need to make the Haiti Dominican Republic border crossing at some point – a journey that screams raw travel in the well-trodden world of tourism.

 The island of Hispaniola is one of the largest and most populous in the Caribbean, but I wouldn’t blame you for running to your dusty old atlas in a state of confusion.

 It’s complicated, to say the least, as the island is divided into two separate nations.
 On the east side, you have the Spanish-speaking Dominican Republic and to the west, the French and Haitian Creole-speaking country of Haiti.

 Historically, the Dominican Republic has received far more interest in tourism and travel, resulting in the country becoming a top beach holiday destination for many Europeans and North Americans.

 Haiti, on the other hand, has been dealt a rough hand.
 Enduring a justified reputation for poor infrastructure, higher crime rate, intense political instability…and a horrific earthquake to boot.

 With a comparatively unreported overlanding process, I’ve put together this guide based on my personal experience of the Haiti Dominican Republic border crossing.
 This way, you’ll be both confident and prepared to make the crossing, so that you can successfully get to both countries on the island of Hispaniola.